vimanasystems/ZeroTrustBSD/README.md

 Built on hardened OpenBSD and engineered for defense, critical infrastructure, and regulated industry.

 ZeroTrustBSD is a sovereign cybersecurity operating system delivering native Zero Trust Architecture (ZTA) capabilities.

 Built upon OpenBSD, it integrates post-quantum encryption, policy automation, and military-grade networking to ensure security at every layer.

 It is designed to meet the highest levels of regulatory and operational compliance across Europe and NATO-aligned organizations.

-**ZeroTrustBSD** is more than just a firewall, it is a fully integrated, **Autonomous Cyber Defense OS**, built from the ground up on the rock-solid foundation of **OpenBSD**.
+**ZeroTrustBSD** is more than just a firewall, it is a fully integrated,

+**Autonomous Cyber Defense OS**

+Built from the ground up on the rock-solid foundation of **OpenBSD**.

 This platform was designed for those who demand absolute control, security, and scalability in the most hostile environments.

-Whether you’re securing the borders of a sovereign nation, protecting critical industrial infrastructure, or operating in the unforgiving fields of modern warfare, **ZeroTrustBSD** equips you with the tools to not just react, but **proactively defend**.
+Whether you’re securing the borders of a sovereign nation, protecting critical industrial infrastructure, or operating in the unforgiving fields of modern warfare,

+**ZeroTrustBSD** equips you with the tools to not just react, but **proactively defend**.

 The heart of its design is **Zero Trust**, enforcing strict **identity-based segmentation**, rigorous **compliance automation**, and state-of-the-art **microsegmentation** to ensure that no malicious actor ever moves laterally within your network.
+Not without attribute role based access control.

 Think of **ZeroTrustBSD** as your **first line of defense**, an open-source fortress that’s as tough as the mission it was designed for.
 Fully autonomous, highly secure, and adaptable, it scales from the **smallest edge deployment** to the most **complex, multi-tiered infrastructure**.